Our prediction for this Nations League match:

 Olympic Stadium of Athens will host Thursday’s Nations League game between Greece and England.
 The Greeks are eyeing their sixth consecutive win in all competitions and they are surely capable of matching the Three Lions at home ground.
 Midfielder Dimitrios Kourbelis serves a one-game ban, while the opposition back-line should have Benfica striker Vangelis Pavlidis at bay.

 Meanwhile, Lee Carsley has announced his final England squad ahead of the arrival of incoming manager Thomas Tuchel.
-Newcastle goalkeeper Nick Pope and Man City defender both miss out as well as Manchester United rising star Kobbie Mainoo.
+Newcastle goalkeeper Nick Pope and Man City defender John Stones both miss out as well as Manchester United rising star Kobbie Mainoo.
 The likes of Harry Kane, Cole Palmer, Jude Bellingham, and Bukayo Saka all made the cut.
 Anyhow, the share of spoils is on the cards in Athens as Greece are tough to beat at home.
 You should know that under 2.5 goals have been netted in three of their last five meetings in all competitions.

 Highlighted Player (Harry Kane):